xgalaxy/dotfiles/README.markdown

 # dotfiles

 Probably only works on OSX.
-This is my configuration files for development, primarily in C/C++.
+This is my configuration files for development, primarily in C/C++, C#, Java, and Javascript.

 ### todo
-- look into vim-easytags
-- look into better syntax highlighting (Lokaltog/taghighlight ?)
-- replace solarized with something else (tomorrow theme maybe ?)
-- powerline
+- powerline ?
--- create own theme
---- status lines for ctrlp, syntastic, ycm
 - tmux setup
 -- key mappings
 -- temuxinator ?

 ## installing
 ```